Bella – Classics 2-Slice Wide-Slot Toaster – Stainless Steel

 The carbon in typical steel alloys may contribute up to 2.14% of its weight.
 Varying the amount of carbon and many other alloying elements, as well as controlling their chemical and physical makeup in the final steel (either as solute elements, or as precipitated phases), impedes the movement of the dislocations that make pure iron ductile, and thus controls and enhances its qualities.
 These qualities include the hardness, quenching behaviour, need for annealing, tempering behaviour, yield strength, and tensile strength of the resulting steel.
 The increase in steel's strength compared to pure iron is possible only by reducing iron's ductility.

 Steel was produced in bloomery furnaces for thousands of years, but its large-scale, industrial use began only after more efficient production methods were devised in the 17th century, with the introduction of the blast furnace and production of crucible steel.
 This was followed by the Bessemer process in England in the mid-19th century, and then by the open-hearth furnace.
 With the invention of the Bessemer process, a new era of mass-produced steel began.
 Mild steel replaced wrought iron.
 The German states were the major steel producers in Europe in the 19th century.
-American steel production was centered in Pittsburgh, Bethlehem, Pennsylvania, and Cleveland until the late 20th century.
+American steel production was centred in Pittsburgh, Bethlehem, Pennsylvania, and Cleveland until the late 20th century.
+Currently, world steel production is centered in China, which produced 54% of the world's steel in 2023.

 Further refinements in the process, such as basic oxygen steelmaking (BOS), largely replaced earlier methods by further lowering the cost of production and increasing the quality of the final product.
 Today more than 1.6 billion tons of steel is produced annually.
 Modern steel is generally identified by various grades defined by assorted standards organizations.
 The modern steel industry is one of the largest manufacturing industries in the world, but also one of the most energy and greenhouse gas emission intense industries, contributing 8% of global emissions.
 However, steel is also very reusable: it is one of the world's most-recycled materials, with a recycling rate of over 60% globally.

-A toaster is a small electric appliance that uses radiant heat to brown sliced bread into toast.
+A toaster is a small electric appliance that uses radiant heat to brown sliced bread into toast, the color caused from the Maillard reaction.
 It typically consists of one or more slots into which bread is inserted, and heating elements, often made of nichrome wire, to generate heat and toast the bread to the desired level of crispiness.

 WIDE or Wide may refer to: